swagat2000/AtliQ-Grands-Revenue-Analysis/README.md

 3. **Cancellations**: The cancellation rate is fairly high (24.83%), indicating a potential area of improvement.
 4. **Property Performance**: AtliQ Blu and AtliQ Palace have the highest ADR and RevPAR among the listed properties, but cancellation rates are similar across all properties (~24%).

-This dashboard provides a detailed yet comprehensive look at the overall performance of AtliQ Grands and its individual properties, offering a holistic overview for decision-making in revenue management, property optimization, and customer behavior analysis.